 On To The Next Phase…

 Next hurdle was migrating my blog from wp.com over to wp.org so that I could self-host.
 Bring on tears, tantrums and frustrations I never thought I’d have.
-You can of course do the migration yourself, back then there was no way I was going to attempt it.
+You can, of course, do the migration yourself, back then there was no way I was going to attempt it.
 Ask me to do it now and I would probably take it on myself.
 Luckily there was a solution offered by Pipdig, use their recommended host ‘Siteground’ and they would do the migration for me free of charge.
 This sounded like a great idea.
-The Theme was fairly inexpensive £49 one off payment and the hosting (with siteground) is £82.20 Per year which needed paying in full up front.
+The Theme was fairly inexpensive at £49 one-off payment and the hosting (with Siteground) is £82.20 Per year which needed paying in full up front.

 Getting There Slowly